+• Strategic Resources

+RARE resources are those held by few or no other competitors.

+Expansion

-- Strategic Resources - RARE resources are those held by few or no other competitors. - Expansion - Southwest Airlines's culture provides the firm with uniquely strong employee relations in an industry where strikes, layoffs, and poor morale are common.
+Southwest Airlines's culture provides the firm with uniquely strong employee relations in an industry where strikes, layoffs, and poor morale are common.

 - Strategic Resource - DIFFICULT-TO-IMITATE resources often involve legally protected intellectual property such as trademarks, patents, or copyrights.
-Other difficult-to-imitate resources, such as brand names, usually need time to develop fully.
+Other difficult-to-imitate resources, such as brand names, usually need time to develop fully. - Expansion - Southwest's culture arose from its very humble beginnings and has evolved across decades.
+Because of this unusual history, other airlines could not replicate Southwest's culture, regardless of how hard they might try.